akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 # Stock-synthesis-toolbox-for-ICES-benchmarks
 Code and scripts for ICES stock synthesis benchmark models

-Here we collate a series of scripts and code provided by different authors and used in several ICES workshops and other fora to conduct a full benchmark with a Stock Synthesis bestcase model.
+Here we collate a series of scripts and code provided by different authors and used in several ICES workshops and other fora to conduct a full benchmark with a Stock Synthesis to select a bestcase model for advice.

 First, you need to install all necessary packages.